vladimirlojanica/ideas/README.md

  * Windows Reliability Problem and Reports
  * Brew Doctor

-## 26. System-wide Data interpeters
+## 26. System-wide Data interpreters

 There are many data patterns that are not explicitly marked up.